dgor82/dgor82.github.io/style_guide_code.md

 **Aspect-2: Immutability of the Collection Object**

 Developers can still call `.Add()` or `.Remove()` on our ImmutableList for non-destructive mutation.
-This protects the underlying (original) object which helps e.g. with thread safety and often one of the main objectives.
+This protects the underlying (original) object which helps e.g. with thread safety and often is one of the main objectives.

 **Aspect-3: Conceptual Immutability of the Collection**

 What if the intended immutability is about protecting against other developers' ability to perform  non-destructive mutation?
 That might be called for in case the collection represents some immutable concept whose integrity must be preserved throughout an application's lifetime (e.g. a fixed menu of operations).
-In this case having `ImmutableList<T>` as the underlying type is not sufficient and the API needs to, at least, expose / return it via the `IReadOnlyList<T>` interface, which doesn't offer developers mutation methods and thus carries a strong signal.
+In this case having `ImmutableList<T>` as the underlying type is not sufficient and the API needs to, at least, expose / return it via the `IReadOnlyList<T>` interface, which doesn't offer developers mutation methods.
 It offers no guarantee, however, because a downcast e.g. to IList<T> is possible, making mutation methods available again.
 In rare cases, when a real guarantee is needed, the underlying collection would have to be wrapped in a `ReadOnlyCollection` type which can't be downcast.

 In case of Sets and Dictionaries, a `FrozenSet` and `FrozenDictionary` can be used since .NET 8 which also don't offer mutation methods.

 ### 2. What are the performance implications of using immutable collections and how to deal with them?

 Writing to and reading from an `ImmutableList<T>` is one to two orders of magnitudes slower than `List<T>`, for large collections this can be significant.
-If we know that no (or hardly no) writes are needed, an `ImmutableArray<T>` offers full, mutable read performance (and much more terrible write performance).
+If we know that no (or hardly no) writes are needed, an `ImmutableArray<T>` offers full, mutable read performance (and even more terrible write performance).

 If we need a Set or Dictionary instead of a List and no writing is needed then `FrozenSet` and `FrozenDictionary` (from .NET 8) offer highly optimised read performance.
 And when batch mutating any immutable type (e.g. in a loop), simply use the `Builder` before converting back to the immutable type.